-20 Charlton, 228; Hopkins, 18; Hurd, 331; and Eliphalet and Phineas Merrill, A Gazetteer of the State of New Hampshire In Three Parts (Exeter, NH: C. Norris & Co., 1817), 138.
-21 Hopkins, 20.
-In 1977, this house was owned by Paul Fraser 22 Charlton, 228 & Hurd, 332.
+21 Charlton, 228; Hopkins, 18; Hurd, 331; and Eliphalet and Phineas Merrill, A Gazetteer of the State of New Hampshire In Three Parts (Exeter, NH: C. Norris & Co., 1817), 138.

+22 Hopkins, 20.
+In 1977, this house was owned by Paul Fraser

+23 Charlton, 228 & Hurd, 332.

-23 Quoted in Hopkins, 31.
+24 Quoted in Hopkins, 31.

-24 Hopkins, 32 and Union Congregational Church of Greenfield, "Union Congregational Church Records 1791-1969" (Collection of the Peterborough Town Library, Peterborough, NH). twenty-two whom formerly attended other churches in surrounding communities.25 A few days later, on September 12, 1791, the first meeting of the Church of Greenfield was held at the home of Joshua Holt, Jr. Once the Town of Greenfield was fully incorporated and a Church was organized, the people of Greenfield set to work finding a meeting house for both secular and religious purposes.
-On December 6, 1791, Deacon Cram, James Ellinwood and Paul Cragin were chosen by the town to appraise a building owned by several of the proprietors for potential use as a meeting house.
-They reported the building to be worth £12 and voted to purchase it and raise £9 for repairs to be made by the end of the following June.26 In 1793, Daniel Campbell, Esq of Amherst and Capt.
-Nichols of Antrim were hired to survey the town and find the geographical center of the Township.27 One of the stipulations made by the Masonian Proprietors was that meetinghouses were constructed in their grants as close to the geographical center of the town's lands as possible within a certain number of years of the grant's date.
-Once the center was determined, the meetinghouse was moved to what is now the lower part of Greenfield Village in an effort to better accommodate the townsfolk by providing a centralized meeting place that was relatively convenient to all.28 Shortly after the move, the building was again appraised.
-In June 1794, a Committee, consisting of Daniel Campbell, Esq. of Amherst, Timothy Farrar of New Ipswich and John Duncan of Antrim, was selected to choose a building-site for a new Greenfield Meetinghouse near to the center of the Town.29 After viewing several locations, they recommended:
+25 Hopkins, 32 and Union Congregational Church of Greenfield, "Union Congregational Church Records 1791-1969" (Collection of the Peterborough Town Library, Peterborough, NH).

+Once the Town of Greenfield was fully incorporated and a Church was organized, the people of Greenfield set to work finding a meeting house for both secular and religious purposes.
+On December 6, 1791, the town chose Deacon Cram, James Ellinwood and Paul Cragin to appraise a building owned by several of the proprietors for potential use as a meeting house.
+They reported the building to be worth £12 and voted to purchase it and raise £9 for repairs to be made by the end of the following June.27

+In 1793, Daniel Campbell, Esq., of Amherst and Capt.
+Nichols of Antrim were hired to survey the town and find the geographical center of the Township.28 One of the stipulations made by the Masonian Proprietors was that meetinghouses be constructed in their grants as close to the geographical center of the town's lands as possible within a certain number of years of the grant's date.
+Once the center was determined, the meetinghouse was physically moved to what is now the lower part of Greenfield Village in an effort to better accommodate the townsfolk by providing a centralized meeting place that was relatively convenient to all.29 Shortly after the move, the building was again appraised.

+In June 1794, a Committee, consisting of Daniel Campbell, Esq. of Amherst, Timothy Farrar of New Ipswich and John Duncan of Antrim, was selected to choose a building-site for a new Greenfield Meetinghouse near the center of the Town.30 After viewing several locations, they recommended:

-Figure I-3: First Greenfield Meetinghouse, 760 Forest Road (Hopkins, 210) To build said meeting house on a small hill in Coster's cleared land, so called, and we have accordingly set up a stake and spotted a stump for the front of the house, and, although we do not all together approve of the ground in its present state, we yet think that by the labor of the inhabitants, it may be made eligible, and, all things considered, recommend it as the best place.
-30 25 Hopkins, 32 and Hurd, 334.
+To build said meeting house on a small hill in Coster's cleared land, so called, and we have accordingly set up a stake and spotted a stump for the front of the house, and, although we do not all together approve of the ground in its present state, we yet think that by the labor of the inhabitants, it may be made eligible, and, all things considered, recommend it as the best place.31